Cookies on the Gambling Commission website

 We cooperate and coordinate with law enforcement agencies as part of a national and international framework to prevent criminal activity associated with gambling.
 We act to prevent illegal gambling which undermines the regulatory framework.

-We require licensees to reduce the risk of money laundering through the effective implementation of the Money Laundering Regulations 2007 (opens in new tab), Proceeds of Crime Act 2002 (opens in new tab) and other associated legislation.
+We require licensees to reduce the risk of money laundering through the effective implementation of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (opens in new tab), Proceeds of Crime Act 2002 (opens in new tab) and other associated legislation.

 We act as the national coordinator for intelligence on betting integrity, collating reports, and working with partners to prevent and address match and event-fixing.